codemoore/Boids/README.md

 # boids

-A Quil sketch for a boids flocking algorithm.
+A Clojure Quil sketch for a boids flocking algorithm.

-Some issues with boid seperation, most likely fixed by todo items.

 ## TODO
-    -Switch to use acceleration and variable speeds

 ## Usage